 In Year Two children are reminded of skills already learned and are given opportunities to present improvisations to their peers.
 Whilst lessons are still fun, we now take a closer look at the more advanced speech and drama skills.
 Text is used to encourage reading skills and the exploration of characters, settings, structure, etc. Children are encouraged to create characters whilst improvising and to develop their language through word games.
 Very basic observational skills are introduced and some theatrical terminology is used.
 This year is very much a preparation for skills needed when drama is introduced in Year Three.

-• Glow Club – a fun-filled activity club run by our chaplaincy assistants sharing God’s love for the world
+A fun-filled activity club run by our chaplaincy assistants sharing God’s love for the world.

-• Art & Craft Club – for Reception, Year One and Year Two children – aiming to give children opportunities to develop their creativity using different media and experience the six elements of art: colour, texture, line, shape, space and form
+For Reception, Year One and Year Two children – aiming to give children opportunities to develop their creativity using different media and experience the six elements of art: colour, texture, line, shape, space and form.

-• META (Thinking Skills Club) – developing and extending children’s thinking skills using fun and practical activities
+Thinking Skills Club to develop and extend children’s thinking skills using fun and practical activities.